TeamMBL/heroku-git-secret-buildpack/README.md

 ```

 4. Add the key above to an env variable named `GPG_PRIVATE_KEY` on your heroku instance

 5. Optionally if you added a password to the gpg key at generation, set a `GPG_PASSPHRASE` env variable

+&nbsp;
+&nbsp;

+#### PLEASE NOTE:
+If you need the decrypted files to be part of your build, make sure this is the first buildpack to run.